JVOsteen/JVOsteen.github.io/index.md

 In addition to coding, I love doing research and data science.
 [Check out my research.](./#research)

-I'm a TA for CS61B, Berkeley's Data Structures course.
+I'm a  for , 's Data Structures course.
 [Look through my teaching materials.](./#teaching)

 I'm originally from Seattle, Washington but I attended high school in Evanston, Illinois.
 When I'm not working, I enjoy spending time with friends, drinking coffee, and reading sci-fi.